-It’s March which means St. Patrick's Day, Daylight Saving Time, free water ice from Rita’s, and our favorite of them all: AmeriCorps Appreciation Month!
+It’s March which means St. Patrick’s Day, Daylight Savings Time, free water ice from Rita’s, and our favorite of them all: AmeriCorps Appreciation Month!
 Every year in March, the AmeriCorps organization shows appreciation to the 75,000 members who have decided to dedicate a year of service to others.
-Their work does not go unnoticed, (Provide a cool statistic here).
+Their work does not go unnoticed!

 At City Year Philadelphia, we use this month to show love to our amazing corps members and the work they do with students in 19 schools across Philadelphia.
 Waking up at 5 AM and enduring long work weeks for an entire year is challenging to say the least.
 Still, our corps members continue to get the job done and help make a difference in the lives of over 12,000 students throughout Philadelphia.

 Oftentimes, the best way to show someone that they are appreciated is by simply telling them.
 That’s exactly what our Impact department did this year.
 Throughout March, City Year Philly AmeriCorps members received special messages from Impact Managers.
 The notes contained words of encouragement, shout outs to specific team members, team photos, thank you videos, even poems!
 Emily Partridge, Impact Manager at Olney Elementary School, wrote:

 And the Olney team is all that I could’ve asked for,